Vulpedia: Detecting Vulnerable Ethereum Smart Contracts via Abstracted Vulnerability Signatures: Background and Motivation

+\autoref{fig:reentrancy_example} is mistakenly alarmed by \slither and \oyento.
+The function \texttt{withdraw} intends to send ethers to the \texttt{msg.sender}.
+It first verifies the identity of caller at line 2.
+Then, the function reads the amount of current balance of the caller at line 3 and sends ethers to the caller by using a Solidity call \texttt{.call.value()()}.
+Finally, the function updates the balance of caller at line 5.

-Interestingly, most of the existing scanners have no rules for this.
-We propose the following rule to detect this vulnerability: \begin{mdframed}[ linewidth = 0pt, innertopmargin = 0pt, innerbottommargin = 0pt, outerlinewidth = 0pt, rightmargin =0pt ]
+The reason of the false alarm of \slither is due to that \slither detects reentrancy with the following rule: \begin{mdframed} [ linewidth = 1pt, innertopmargin = 0pt, innerleftmargin = 0pt, outerlinewidth = 0pt, rightmargin =0pt, leftmargin = 0pt ]

-\end{mdframed} where $dcl(adr_g)$ denotes the declaration of a public address, $\succ$ denotes the execution time order in the control flow, $ adr_{g}.transfer(var) $ calls function $transfer()$ of that address, and $adr_{g} = msg.sender$ reassigns the address of $msg.sender$ to $adr_{g}$.
-This rule helps to detect some vulnerable samples but it is incomplete to cover all other similar ones (e.g., changing $transfer()$ to other functions for money transfer).

-To sum up, Fig.~\ref{fig:motivating2} motivates the AVS design that detects similar vulnerable CBs with an excellent recall and acceptable precision, regardless of small or big gaps across them.